Kexun-S/kexun.shen.github.io/index.md

 - [Google Scholar](https://scholar.google.com/citations?user=PKmlMXkAAAAJ&hl=en)
 - [ORCID](https://orcid.org/0000-0002-0512-6273)

-## About Me
+## Scientific Interests
-Interests:

 - wave turbulence, turbulence closure modeling
-- kinetic Alfven wave
-- non-resonant streaming instability
 - nonlinear gyrokinetics
 - solar wind, cosmic ray, tokamak

+Specific interests:
+- kinetic Alfven wave (L.Chen&A.Hasegawa)
+- non-resonant streaming instability (Bell's instability)

 I have an inclination to nonlinear plasma physics problems that can be treated by closure models, e.g. weak turbulence, dynamo, and eddy-damped quasi-normal Markovian (EDQNM) approximation; and numerical simulations.
 I have been working on space, high-energy astrophysical, and fusion plasmas described by fluid, gyrokinetic or kinetic models.

+## Philosophy

+I tend to look at firstly the conservative properties and symmetries of a self-consistent system, sometimes based on its (non-)canonical Hamiltonian picture, including Lie-Poisson brackets and Casimir invariants.
+Instabilities, nonlinear dynamics and statistical properties can then be analyzed.
+Deterministic mode-couplings and statistical closure models, at this stage, can offer physical pictures and insights, while details and verifications are delivered by parallel numerical simulations.

 ## Recent Works
 - Project A